It's important to ask yourself these two important questions when looking for the right fiberglass pool:

 First, consider how you might use the pool.
 Activities like games and wrestling with lots of adults or kids on a regular basis will obviously require more space.

 Curves typically equal a little less swim space, but the amount of lost swim space depends on the design.
-Some shapes on the market, such as our Oasis and Titus Pool Designs strike the perfect balance between curve appeal and liberal amounts of space.
-Other pools, like our Wellspring are designed for pure elegance.
+Some shapes on the market, such as our Crescent Cove and Oasis and Pool Designs strike the perfect balance between curve appeal and liberal amounts of space.

 With regards to achieving a happy marriage between the pool area and the existing features of the property keep in mind that rectangular pools, as well as Roman-End pools, typically communicate more of a formal feel.
 Curved or free form pools come across as “natural” or even whimsical if desired, depending on the setting.

 It's also important to consider what features you would like to have in your pool.